The N+1 query problem occurs when you load a list of records and then make a separate query for each record’s associations.

 This is especially important for tables with large TEXT or BLOB columns.

 When processing large tables, avoid loading all records into memory at once.
-Use pagination:
+Use an indexed, unique cursor instead of an ever-growing offset:

 // BAD: loads everything into memory